A General Framework for Abstention Under Label Shift: Discussion

 \section{Discussion}

-\textbf{Extension to the Online Setting}: While we evaluated our algorithms in the context of batch testing, our approach could be extended to online setting if we have access to representative batch data prior to the algorithm's deployment.
-This would work by identifying an optimal region of abstention for the batch data, and then only abstaining on examples in the online setting if the example falls within the identified region of abstention.
+In this work, we used calibrated and label-shift-adapted probabilities from a classifier to specify a categorical distribution over the labels in the test set.
+Given any metric of interest, we showed how we could use this distribution to estimate the improvement in the metric if a particular set of examples were abstained on.
+Under this framework, we devised efficient algorithms to optimize metrics typically deployed in practical settings, such as: sensitivity at target specificity, auROC, and Cohen's weighted Kappa.
+In our experiments, we demonstrated the advantage of this approach using simulated label shift (Tables ~\ref{tab:imdb_and_catdog}, ~\ref{tab:dr_yesweightrescale_yeslabelshift} \& ~\ref{tab:dr_noweightrescale_yeslabelshift}).
+We observed that the proposed approach was uniformly better than other methods, both in the presence and absence of label shift, and across different abstention constraints.

+Furthermore, in the absence of a specific metric of interest, we showed that abstention based on JS divergence from the prior class proportions can be a surprisingly effective tool.
+In several experiments, simply abstaining on cases that had calibrated predicted probabilities closest to the prior class probabilities as per JS divergence worked reasonably well without optimizing for the specific metric.
+This finding suggests that abstaining based on JS divergence can an appropriate first strategy for practitioners and a formidable baseline for researchers to compare against.

-\textbf{Extension to the general case of cost-based abstention}: As discussed in Sec. ~\ref{sec:problemformulation}, a cost-based abstention rule can be considered equivalent to a bounded abstention rule when the cost is monotonically decreasing in performance and monotonically increasing in the total number of abstained examples.
-However, in some scenarios the abstention cost may not be monotonically increasing the total number of abstained examples because the cost of abstention may depend on the true class of the abstained example.
-Fortunately, our framework can be extended to this scenario because the core insight of our approach is to use the calibrated probabilities as a proxy for the true labels; thus, the cost of abstaining on a given subset of examples can be estimated analogously to how the improvement in performance is estimated.
-We leave the detailed exploration of the general cost-based scenario for future work.
+In some scenarios, the abstention cost may not be monotonically increasing in the total number of abstentions because the cost may depend on the true class of the abstained example.
+Our framework can be extended to this cost-based case by again using the calibrated probabilities as a proxy for the true labels, and then estimating the cost of abstaining on a given subset of examples analogously to how the improvement in a metric is estimated.
+We leave the detailed explorations of this direction for future work.

-\textbf{Synergy with Out-Of-Distribution Detection}: The proposed framework could be combined synergistically with out-of-distribution detection as follows: once out-of-distribution examples are identified and removed from the test set using existing methods (e.g. \citet{odin}), domain adaptation under label shift could be applied to further abstain on in-distribution test-set examples using our approach.
+More broadly, we showed that abstention approaches that rely on predicted probabilities, whether off-the-shelf or tailored to a specific metric, should employ calibration and label shift adaptation; with our analysis, we show that label shift adaptation tends to improve not just our methods but also several of the other baselines we considered.
+There is one notable exception to this: the method of \citet{fumeramultiplethresholds}, which involved a brute-force search on the validation set to identify abstention thresholds.
+However, there is no guarantee that validation set thresholds are optimal for a test set with different prior probabilities.